President: Viktor Yanukovych

 A mining specialist, Mr Azarov is a technocrat with neither a political base nor ambitions of his own.
 His poor command of Ukrainian is often highlighted by his opponents, who see him as a symbol of Mr Yanukovych's alleged pro-Russian orientation.

-His two years in office since 2010 have seen Ukraine's economy stagnate.
-Mr Azarov has refused of cut expensive gas subsidies, which the IMF says are a block on any further loans.
-Negotiations with Russia on the price of gas have stalled, plans to diversify Ukraine's sources of imported fuel have gone nowhere, and political tensions with the European Union have prevented progress on a free-trade agreement.
+Ukraine's economy has stagnated under the premiership of Mr Azarov.
+He has refused to cut expensive gas subsidies, which the IMF says are a block on any further loans.
+Negotiations with Russia on the price of gas have made little progress, and plans to forge closer ties with the European Union foundered in November 2013 when, after much prevarication, the government decided against signing a free-trade agreement.